 Our bodies are full of hormones that tell our cells what to do.
-At high levels, these naturally-occurring hormones can increase our risk of cancer by encouraging cells to grow or divide more quickly than usual.
+At high levels, these naturally-occurring hormones can increase our risk of some cancers by encouraging cells to multiply more than they usually would.

 This section will discuss the links between hormones and cancer.
 You can find out about different sources of hormones and whether they affect your risk of cancer.
 These include:

 Hormones are naturally occurring substances that are produced in specific parts of our bodies and act as chemical messengers.
 They travel through the blood to control the functions of other tissues and organs.
 Because they have such important roles, the levels of hormones in our bodies are carefully controlled.